-Honors classes are offered for academically gifted students.
+Honors classes are offered for academically advanced students who are invited to participate based on their high school grades.
 Those completing Honors courses will have an "Honors" designation entered on their transcripts.
-Honors students can be enrolled in a special core curriculum which features an enriched background in the humanities, sciences and other specific subjects.
-These students are designated as full Honors participants.
-Students may also elect Honors courses in certain subjects only and be classified as partial participants in Honors.
-Honors courses can fulfill the requirements for the Associate Degree.
+Honors students are enrolled in a special core curriculum which features an enriched background in English, the humanities, math, sciences, social sciences and electives.
+Students may also elect Honors courses in certain subjects only.
+All Honors courses fulfill the requirements for the Associate degree.